 - Difficult to control ventilation direction, although adding a fan may help.

-- Allows unfiltered outdoor air into the building .
-Not great for places with outdoor air pollution.
+- Allows unfiltered outdoor air into the building , which is not great for places with outdoor air pollution.

-- Not all buildings allow for windows to be opened
+- Not all buildings have windows that can be opened.